freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sorting-algorithms-strand-sort.md

 ## Description

 <section id='description'>

-Write a function to sort an array using the <a href="https://en.wikipedia.org/wiki/Strand sort" target="_blank">Strand sort</a>.
+Write a function to sort an array using the [Strand sort](<https://en.wikipedia.org/wiki/Strand sort>).
 The function should return the sorted array.

 This is a way of sorting numbers by extracting shorter sequences of already sorted numbers from an unsorted list.

 </section>

 ## Instructions